ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-We don't actually need `.hconsAnnotated` or `.hconsAnnotatedCustom` for
-anything, since an annotation on a `case class` does not mean anything to the
-encoding of that product, it is only used in `.cconsAnnotated*`.
-We can therefore
-delete two methods.

 Kita tidak benar-benar butuh `.hconsAnnotated` atau `.hconsAnnotatedCustom`, karena
 anotasi pada sebuah `case class` tidak berarti apapun pada penyandian produk tersebut.
 kedua metoda tersebut hanya dipakai pada `.cconsAnnotated*`.
 Maka dari itu, kita
 dapat menghapus kedua metoda tersebut.

-`.cconsAnnotated` and `.cconsAnnotatedCustom` can be defined as

 `.cconsAnnotated` dan `.cconsAnnotatedCustom` dapat didefinisikan sebagai